 Where to stay in Tehran

-How to get from and to the airport
+How to get to Tehran from the airport

 The International airport of Tehran is almost 70 kilometers from the city center.
 These are the different ways to get to the city: